 The Creative Development Unit offers you the chance to further develop your creative and technical skills and knowledge in a chosen specialism or filmmaking role.
 With the guidance of your tutors, you’ll identify a ‘key learning goal’ that is pertinent and relevant to you.
 Throughout the unit, you’ll work towards achieving this goal with support from both tutors and peers.

 Major Project (60 credits)

-This is a comprehensive challenge that will demonstrate your skills and knowledge of creative and collaborative filmmaking practices on a group assignment.
+This is a comprehensive challenge of film production, and will demonstrate your knowledge of filmmaking roles, departments and practices developed over the previous years.